|Nutrition Facts (per serving)|

-You may not know this, but Bisquick Pancake and Baking Mix is actually dairy-free and vegan, which allows for all sorts of variations on this simple biscuit recipe (see the bottom of this recipe for some ideas).
+You may not know this, but Bisquick Pancake and Baking Mix is actually dairy-free and vegan, which allows for all sorts of variations on this simple biscuit recipe.
 Add your favorite herbs, spices, or even dairy-free cheese to your dough to add a personal touch to these simple treats.

 To make the best biscuits possible, make sure all of your ingredients (even the Bisquick, if possible) are very cold.
-I often like to wear latex gloves while preparing biscuits to prevent body heat from disturbing the temperature.
+You can even wear latex gloves while preparing the biscuits to prevent your body heat from raising the temperature.